 The department offers a number of courses, which normally run at 50% of a full-time study load.
 The idea behind this is that you should read two courses in parallel, or read one course while working on your Master's thesis.

 Most of the department's courses are offered both in Uppsala and in Visby, but some are only given at one campus.

 The 45 credit Master's thesis is divided up and written over several semesters.
 You can choose to devote your full attention to the thesis, or read a course at the same time.
 Most courses are given in English, but you can choose to write your thesis either in English or in Swedish.

 Courses within the programme

 You can choose how to organise your studies yourself, after consulting with the Director of Studies.
 Below you can see one example of how the course work can be organised for the full, two-year programme.

 Semester 1 Cosmopolitan Pasts, 7.5 credits (compulsory) The Craft of Research, 7.5 credits (compulsory) Elective courses corresponding to 15 credits

-Term 2 Writing course, 4 credits (obligatory) Elective courses corresponding to 15 credits Advanced Field Course in Archaeology, 15 credits
+Semester 2 Elective courses corresponding to 15 credits Advanced Field Course in Archaeology, 15 credits